DaYoshiistesting/stk-code-0.6.3/README.md

 If you want to know a bit more about us, you can join the Discord server by [clicking here](https://discord.gg/gW5sRXSzMe).

 ## Hardware Requirements
-* You will need a Geforce 7300LE or better (a Geforce 210 should be enough :)).
+* You will need a Geforce 7300LE or better (a Geforce 210 should be enough).
 * You should have atleast a single core CPU with a frequence of 2GHz.
 * You'll need at least 1024MB of RAM.
 * Ideally, if you want a joystick, get one with at least 6 buttons.

 ## Playing the game